Mirena IUD intracranial hypertension

 In 1995, research connecting Norplant, a contraceptive implant containing levonorgestrel, to a higher risk of IH was published; however, in the intervening years, very little published research has investigated and defined this risk more clearly, despite the increased use of levonorgestrel an contraceptive implants, IUDs and birth control pills.
 There have been occasional case reports connecting birth control use to IH, such as this case of IH developing in a woman two days after the use of emergency contraception containing levonorgestrel, and this case of a woman developing IH after an injection of Depo-Provera (depot medroxyprogesterone acetate).

-Systemic Hormonal Effects with Levonorgestrel IUDs
+Systemic Hormonal Effects With Levonorgestrel IUDs

 In the U.S., uptake of intrauterine contraceptive devices such as the Mirena and Skyla IUDs has been low relative to other countries—in some parts of Asia, over 40% of contraceptive users choose intrauterine devices, whereas in the U.S., only about 10% of contraceptive users are using IUDs.
 However, this number is increasing.
 The Mirena and Skyla IUDs are strongly promoted as having few systemic effects, because the progestin is being delivered locally.